sumoward/mysite/readme.txt

 to get admin working uncomment the lines in url.py and settings.py

 superuser: development password :qwerty

 add an admin.py to each app so that admin knows its there.

+in admin.py, set list desplay. useful admin settings: ist_display

+list_filter[]
+search_fields
+date_hierarchy

+django location code:

+ python3.2 -c "
+import sys
+sys.path = sys.path[1:]
+import django
+print(django.__path__)"

+To override a template, just do the same thing you did with base_site.html – copy it from the default directory into your custom directory, and make changes.